What are the Facial Bones

 - Encase and protect the sensory organs — nose, eye, and tongue.

-- Feature multiple foramina (holes) through which several important cranial nerves and blood vessels travel from the inside to outside surfaces and vice versa.
+- Feature multiple foramina (holes) that allow passage to several important cranial nerves and blood vessels.

 - Provide plenty of muscular and ligament attachment points that help to produce a wide variety of facial expressions, like frowning and smiling.
 These attachments are also vital for chewing, swallowing, and speech.

-1. Zygomatic Bones (Paired): Located at the cheek region just below the eye sockets on either side.
-It gives structure to the cheek, and articulates with the temporal, frontal, maxilla, and sphenoid bones.
+1. Zygomatic: Located at the cheek region below the eye sockets on either side.
+Also known as the cheekbone, it gives structure to the cheek and articulates with the temporal, frontal, maxilla, and sphenoid bones.

-2. Lacrimal Bones (Paired): Located at the edge of the inner corner of each eye, forming the medial wall of the eye orbit and nasal cavity.
+2. Lacrimal: Located at the edge of the inner corner of each eye, forming the medial wall of the eye orbit and nasal cavity.
 They articulate with the maxilla, ethmoid, frontal bone, and inferior nasal concha.
 These are the smallest facial bones.

-3. Nasal Bones (Paired): These two slender bones are located at the bridge of the nose, giving shape to the nose.
+3. Nasal: These two slender bones are located at the bridge of the nose, giving shape to the nose.
 They also join the frontal bone, ethmoid bone, and maxillae.

-4. Inferior Nasal Conchae (Paired): Located within the nasal cavity, these bones complete the nasal cavity by forming the side and lower wall.
+4. Inferior Nasal Conchae: Located within the nasal cavity, these bones complete the nasal cavity by forming the side and lower wall.
 They articulate with the maxilla, palatine, lacrimal, and ethmoid bones.

-5. Palatine Bones (Paired): These two L-shaped bones are located at the back of the nasal cavity, forming the hard palate.
-They articulate with each other as well as with the sphenoid, maxilla, ethmoid, vomer, and inferior nasal concha.
+5. Palatine: These two L-shaped bones at the back of the nasal cavity form the hard palate.
+They articulate with each other as well as with the maxilla, sphenoid, ethmoid, vomer, and inferior nasal concha.

-6. Maxilla (Paired but fused): These two bones form the upper jaw and hard palate by fusing with each other in the midline via a suture.
+6. Maxilla: These two bones form the upper jaw and hard palate by fusing in the midline via a suture.
 They contain maxillary sinuses and sockets for the teeth along their lower margin.
-It articulates with the highest number of bones, frontal, ethmoid, nasal, zygomatic, lacrimal, palatine, vomer, and inferior nasal concha.
+It articulates with the cranial bones frontal and ethmoid, as well as the nasal, zygomatic, lacrimal, palatine, vomer, and inferior nasal concha.
+This makes the maxilla the facial bone with the highest number of articulations.

-7. Vomer (Unpaired): This thin, flat bone forms the lower portion of the nasal septum.
+7. Vomer: This thin, flat bone forms the lower portion of the nasal septum.
 It articulates with the maxilla, palatine, and ethmoid bones.

-8. Mandible (Unpaired): It is the largest, strongest, and only movable facial bone.
+8. Mandible: It is the largest, strongest, and only movable facial bone.
 It forms the lower jaw and contains sockets for the teeth along its upper margin.
-The bone articulates with the base of the cranium at the temporomandibular joint (TMJ).
+The bone articulates with the cranium base at the temporomandibular joint (TMJ).

 Facial Bones Mnemonic